HongzhengL/557-hw2/README.md

     - Print per kernel cumulative runtime
     - Print per kernel average runtime

+As can been seen in below diagram, the sum is almost equal to the total time taken, verifying that this step is done correctly.

 ### Timing Info

 | Line | Operation                     | 1-Thread Cumulative (ms) | 1-Thread Per Avg. (ms) | 16-Thread Cumulative (ms) | 16-Thread Avg. (ms) |